STs Series Conductivity FAQ

 Do you provide a warranty?

-Yes, our products come with a 2-year warranty but normally the electrode is excluded.
-For STs Series Conductivity electrodes, we also extend the two year warranty to the electrode.
+Yes, the STs Series Conductivity comes with a 2-year warranty, including the electrode.
 These products are designed to last far longer if properly cared for and we will do what we can to help if any problems occur in or out of warranty.
 Please don’t hesitate to reach out!

 How long are STs Series devices expected to last?